-Joseph John Combs III, Esq., 60, CEO, President and Secretary.
+Joseph John Combs III, Esq., 61,CEO, President and Secretary.
 Mr. Combs, a SEER Founder, is currently CEO.
 He also serves as General Counsel.
-Mr. Combs has been Vice President of REGS since 2004, was the founder and President of Tactical Cleaning in 2005, and remains its President.
+Mr. Combs has been Vice President of REGS since 2004.
 Before joining the Company he owned and operated the law firm of Combs & Associates from 1989 to 2003.
 Prior to that he was an associate in the law firm of Berman & Blanchard in Los Angeles from 1987 to 1989, and an associate in the law firm of Parker, Milliken, Clark, O'hara & Samuelian, in Los Angeles from 1983 to 1987.
 His experience in private practice has included corporate maintenance, international finance, and business litigation.
 Over the last 30 years he has served as an officer and director of various sized corporations, both public and private, and was a Director and Officer of Armada Water Assets, Inc until his resignation in September 2014.
 For the past five years Mr. Combs has not served as a director of a public company, other than SEER.
 He received his B.A. from the University of Colorado, with honors, and a Juris Doctorate from Duke University School of Law in 1983.
 Mr. Combs was chosen as a Director because of his leadership experience, public company experience, experience serving on the boards of directors and committees of both public and private entities and other experience as a practicing attorney.
 Effective January 1, 2013 Mr. Combs receives an annual salary of \$165,000 and participation in an incentive compensation program.